adfresca/sdk-ios/README.md

   In this case, you should set CPI Identifier value of advertising app to "myapp://" in our dashboard (Overview > App Store Edit).

-  For iOS, url schema value may be duplicated with other apps, so be careful to choose unique value.
+  For iOS, url schema value may be duplicated with other apps, so be careful to choose an unique value.

-  For Incentivized CPI Campaign, SDK Installation of the advertising app is not required.
+  For Incentivized CPI Campaigns, our SDK Installation of the advertising app is not required.
 You can only set URL Schema to use app's install.

-  However, If you use Incentivized CPA Campaign, SDK installation is required and you should also implement 'Marketing Moment' feature to check a reward condition.
+  However, if you use Incentivized CPA Campaigns, our SDK installation is required and you should also implement 'Marketing Moment' feature to check a reward condition.
 For example, when you set the reward condition to check 'Tutorial Complete' moment, you should call the marketing moment method to inform your user achieved the goal.

   ```objective-c
   - (void)didTutorialComplete {